 I work at the School of Psychology, University of Leeds as a Postgraduate Teaching Assistant (0.4) and PhD student (0.6).
 While my research interests are continually developing, I am broadly interested in social psychology with an emphasis on gender and stereotypes.

-I also engage in work that focuses on pedagogy, student engagement, and staff-student partnership in Higher Education.
+I also engage in work that focuses on pedagogy, student engagement, and assessment practices in Higher Education.
+I lead the Research in the Psychology of Student Education Group at Leeds.

 Stereotype threat and women